 - Fencers must avoid shouting and screaming during fencing

-- Corps a corps, deliberate close quarter action and any actions that breach the 1 metre distancing rule are not permitted
+- Corps a corps and any actions that result in body contact are not permitted.

 Fencing will stop at 9.45pm.
 The last fencers on the piste will sanitise the boxes and spool connections and place the equipment into the storage boxes.
 The storage boxes are to be taken to the storage cages for COVID-19 Officer to sanitise the box carrying handles and place the boxes into the cages.

 The COVID-19 Officer will sanitise the quarantined clothing wearing gloves and put away the kit.
 The COVID-19 Officer will dispose of used wipes.